How Can I Deal With My Anger?

 maybe that adds to your mystique).
 With this option, you get to go to

-the party and your room's clean so you don't have to worry about it for a while.
+and your room's clean so you don't have to worry about it for a while.

 (c) Sneaking out may seem like a real option in the heat of anger.
 But